wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-teams/includes/08-archive-delete-restore-team.md

 To restore an archived team using the **Teams client**, follow these steps:

-1. In the left pane, select the Cogwheel at the bottom.
+1. In the left pane, select the Cogwheel at the lower portion.

 2. In the main pane, expand **Archived**.